 5.1.1 Description

-With the development of mobile network, 5G are expected to accommodate more and more services, e.g., AR, XR, which will cause higher energy/power consumption at the device side.
-However, considering the service experience, the weight of all kinds of AR and/or XR glasses need to be strictly controlled to be very light, wearing these glasses will not bring extra burden to the users.
-Only in this way, can the users be willing to order new devices and services.
+With the development of mobile networks, 5G is expected to accommodate more and more services, e.g., AR, XR, which will cause higher energy/power consumption at the device side.
+However, considering the users’ experience, the weight of all kinds of AR and/or XR glasses needs to be strictly controlled to be very light, the battery weight, size and capacity of these glasses are very limited.
+Only in this way, the users will be willing to order new devices and services.

 To achieve providing immersive service experience, the 5G system is required to provide a long-time high data rate data transmission with low energy/power consumption on the device.
-Considering the end-to-end energy efficiency, the energy consumption of the overall 5G system also needs to be optimized.
+Considering end-to-end energy efficiency, the energy consumption of the overall 5G system also needs to be optimized.

-To achieve energy efficiency, the operator will need to introduce the concept of energy as a service, provide different levels of energy saving service for subscribers.
-For the users, when subscribe specific applications services (e.g., AR, XR), they will have the opportunities to choose the energy saving level based on their requirement.
+To achieve energy efficiency, the operator will need to introduce the concept of energy as a service to provide different energy saving services for subscribers.
+For users, when subscribing specific network services (e.g., for AR, XR applications), they will have the opportunities to choose the energy saving services based on their requirement.

 5.1.2 Pre-conditions

-Operator or 3rd party (act as service provider) has deployed a new application service (e.g., AR, XR) in some areas.
+Operator or 3rd party (acting as service provider) is offering different energy saving services in some areas.

-Operator A, who has high sense of responsibility for sustainability development, has a series of energy saving service at different prices for subscribers to extend the battery life with required service experience.
-Considering the coordination between device, 5G network and application server, different levels of energy saving service may be as following:
+Operator A, who has a high sense of responsibility for sustainability development, offers multiple energy saving service options at different prices or incentives for subscribers to reduce energy consumption and extend their battery life with respect to the required service experience.
+Considering the coordination between device, 5G network and application server, different energy saving services may be as following:

-UE energy saving level A (higher price): Maintain high service experience (e.g., low latency, high throughput) in low battery
+UE energy saving service option A: Reducing UE energy consumption by applying certain energy saving features in the radio network (e.g., LP-WUS, as described in TR 38.869 [x]) whilst maintaining the service experience (e.g., low latency, high throughput).

-UE energy saving level B (lower price): Provide high service experience in high battery, reduce service experience in low battery (e.g., when 20% charge is left, perform QoS degrading)
+UE energy saving service option B: Reducing UE energy consumption by adjusting certain network policies which may impact the service experience.

+NOTE 1: The operator may offer one or multiple UE energy saving services to the subscribers based on its network deployment.
+Different services may according to different prices or incentives.
+The subscriber may subscribe the services based on the device capability and the preference.

 5.1.3 Service Flows

-1. John bought a new AR glasses, and subscriber the application services published by operator A, with energy saving level A or B.
+1. John bought a new pair of AR glasses, and subscribed the application service published by operator A, with energy saving service option A or B.

-2. Operator runs the network and provide communication service to John.
+2. Operator runs the 5G network and provides communication service to John.

-3. When the battery is fully charged or John is easy to charge the AR glasses, network will not perform any operation to support UE energy saving, which is possible that the energy/power consumption of the AR glasses is high.
+3. When the battery is fully charged or John is easy to charge his AR glasses, no energy saving service option is applied.
+In this case, it is possible that the energy/power consumption of the AR glasses of John is high.

-4. When the battery capacity drops to 20%, and John has no condition to charge the AR glasses in time, he turns the AR glasses in energy saving mode.
+4. When the battery capacity drops to 20%, and John has no possibility to charge the AR glasses in time, he turns his AR glasses into energy saving mode or requests to enter energy saving mode.

-- If John choose UE energy saving level A, service experience is not affected by the battery status of device, negotiation between UE and network will try to minimize the energy/power consumption (communication part) at UE side in order to extend the battery life, some energy saving features (e.g., cell-DTX, UE-DRX, LP-WUS) may be leveraged to improve the energy efficiency to lower the UE energy/power consumption without degrading the service experience.
+- If John chooses or subscribes UE energy saving service option A, the service experience is not affected.
+Some energy saving features (e.g., LP-WUS) may be leveraged by the network to improve the energy efficiency to lower the UE energy/power consumption without degrading the service experience.

-- If John chooses UE energy saving level B, network will modify the service experience, for example, QoS modification, to further extend the battery life, with UE consent.
+- If John chooses or subscribes UE energy saving service option B, according to UE consent, the network will modify the network policies, for example, QoS modification, to further realize the trade-off between the service experience and the UE energy consumption.